 • Possibility of joining layers with different thickness,

-like a hold-down to a stud
+like a hold-down to a punch

 This is clinching :

-In clinching, a rivet-like joint is made from the stud and track themselves without any added fastener.
+In clinching, a rivet-like joint is made from the punch and die themselves without any added fastener.
 In short, the process is that a punch will push the overlapping material into a die.
 At the bottom of the die is an anvil so the material will be squeezed between the punch and the anvil to form the clinch joint.
 The process is fast, clean and silent.
 The strength of a clinched joint is comparable to that of a rivet or screw and is greater than that of a pin.
 Our clinch joints have successfully passed tests simulating earthquakes, strong winds and fire and are approved for load-bearing structures in all seismic zones, including zones 3 and 4.

 The product range goes from ultra-light stitchfolding tools and light handheld clinching tools, to heavy-duty clinching tools and and clinching workheads for line builders and integrators.